 Take a look at this positive tweet from the 21st of February when the market was pumping:

-This is a very bullish tweet and it signals that something good is cooking the crypto markets, look for these tweets when you are doing your research.
+This is a very bullish tweet and it signals that something good is cooking in the crypto markets, look for these tweets when you are doing your research.

 In that manner, it’s a great tool when learning how to analyze cryptocurrencies and bitcoin from a market perspective.